dvreeze/ocp-java-17-learning/doc/chapter10-streams.md

 contents of the Stream are combined into a single primitive or `Object`.
 Typical reduction results are primitives or *collections*.

-A very powerful Stream *reduction operation*, in terms of which many terminal operations can be understood, is:
+A very powerful `Stream<T>` *reduction operation*, in terms of which many terminal operations can be understood, is:

 ```java
 public <U> U reduce(U identity, BiFunction<U, ? super T, U> accumulator, BinaryOperator<U> combiner);